TeamRaccoons/Unified-Wallet-Kit/README.md

 ## FAQs
-- Why not just use the existing wallet adapters?
-  - To bootstrap a dApp, we always find ourself doing the same thing over and over again, such as:
-    - notification when wallets are selected, connecting, connected, disconnected.
-    - auto reconnect to the last connected wallet
-    - mobile-first, responsive design
-    - themeing support
-    - Internationalization (i18n) support
-    - new user onboarding

 - Why not ship with all wallets?
   - Unnecessary bloat and bundle size on your dApp
   - It's not sensible to always maintain an ever-growing list of wallets